LisKorzun/JS-Interview-Prep/answers/03-multitasking/micro-macro-tasks/README.md

-# Microtasks & Macrotasks : what Does It All Mean?
+# Microtasks & Macrotasks : what does it all mean?

 There are macrotasks (known as tasks) and microtasks.
 In reality, these two types of tasks occupy different queues, and do they don’t mix.